-If you have been arrested or contacted by federal agents in Jacksonville, Miami, or anywhere in Florida, or if you have been served with a search warrant or subpoena, you need to protect yourself at all costs.
+If you have been arrested or contacted by federal agents in Florida, or if you have been served with a search warrant or subpoena, you need to protect yourself at all costs.
 Our Florida federal criminal defense lawyers can protect you.
 Call 888-680-1745 now.

 If federal authorities are after you, they are not going to stop until they have exhausted every option for convicting you in court.
 Federal agents and prosecutors from the Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), U.S. Attorney’s Office, and other federal agencies aggressively pursue criminal charges with vast resources at their disposal, and many of them have built their careers on putting away criminals for serious federal offenses.